 Pine Siskins flit about in the topmost canopy of seed-bearing trees.
 They'll often cling upside down to branch tips to empty hanging cones of their seeds.
 Abundant seeds or tender shoots lure them to the ground to feed.
 Gregarious flocks are constantly atwitter with wheezy contact calls while feeding or during their undulating flight.
 Unusually convivial and unterritorial, they sometimes nest in loose colonies, continuing to forage in flocks away from the nests.
 Males sing from high perches and during circular courtship flights.
 Pairs may visit other pairs' nests before and after brooding.
 During brooding, the female stays on the nest and the male feeds her.
 Winter flocks and individuals can be aggressive around food sources, challenging competitors by lowering their heads, spreading their wings and tail, and making faint threatening call notes.
 Aggressive lunges are the next step and may result in fights that can carry competing siskins several meters into the air.
 Opportunistic Pine Siskins may forage close to heavier-beaked birds, gleaning fragments of larger seeds they can't crack themselves.
 And they'll hop on the downy seed heads of dandelions, trapping them on the ground for easy picking.
 Pine Siskins sometimes migrate in flocks of several thousand.Back to top

-Pine Siskins numbers can be difficult to estimate due to the large and hard-to-predict movements they make each year.
-The North American Breeding Bird Survey found that populations had declined by over 3 percent per year between 1966 and 2010, resulting in a cumulative decline of 75 percent.
-Partners in Flight estimates the global breeding population to be 40 million with 66 percent spending some part of the year in the U.S., 9 percent in Mexico, and 63 percent breeding in Canada.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate a 10 out of 20 on the Partners in Flight Continental Concern Score.
-Domestic cats, red squirrels, hawks, jays, and crows can prey on adult birds or on their eggs or young.
+Pine Siskins are fairly common, but their numbers can be difficult to estimate due to the large and hard-to-predict movements they make each year.
+Partners in Flight estimates a total breeding population of 46 million, but numbers have declined over 2% per year for a cumulative decline of about 69% between 1966 and 2019.
+The Pine Siskin rates a 10 out of 20 on the Continental Concern Score and is considered a Common Bird in Steep Decline.
+Domestic cats, red squirrels, hawks, jays, and crows prey on adult birds or on their eggs or young.
 Dense flocks of Pine Siskins seem particularly vulnerable to outbreaks of salmonella transmitted at feeders (more on feeder maintenance).
 Studies have shown local impacts on their populations from DDT and related pesticides as well as from cyanide used in gold mining.
-Pine Siskins' fondness for mineral deposits can lure them onto dangerously busy roadways salted to melt ice and snow.
-Loss of habitat from forest-clearing may be balanced by new commercially planted coniferous forests, and by the Pine Siskin’s willingness to nest in shrubs and ornamental trees.Back to top
+Pine Siskins' fondness for mineral deposits can lure them onto dangerously busy roadways that have been salted to melt ice and snow.
+Loss of habitat from forest-clearing may be balanced by new, commercially planted coniferous forests, and by the Pine Siskin’s willingness to nest in shrubs and ornamental trees.Back to top